-- All environmental complaints and correspondence received from the public, Eskom or the construction workforce. - Incidents of non-compliance with the EMP. - Any other environmental incidents related to the construction phase of the project.
+- All environmental complaints and correspondence received from the public, Eskom or the workforce. - Incidents of non-compliance with the EMP. - Any other environmental incidents related to the the project.

 The Environmental Control Officer will ensure that the following information is recorded for all complaints/incidents: